-Today I would like to introduce you to stallions by Deep Impact in Australia, New Zealand and Chile.
+Today I would like to introduce you to stallions by Deep Impact in Australia, the U.S., New Zealand and Chile.

 As I wrote before, below is a list of the countries that stallions by Deep Impact are standing in.